WilliamYi96/williamyi96.github.io/_pages/about.md

 * Machine learning optimization in the large-scale data/model era.
 * Conceptual-level knowledge transfer learning: theories and applications.

-Specifically, now I work on Machine Learning Optimization and Zero-Shot Learning.
+Specifically, now I work on Machine Learning Optimization, Federated Learning and a bit Zero-Shot Learning.

 <span style="color:red">What's New</span>
 ======
+* 2022.04.
+Paper "Creative Walk Adversarial Networks: Novel Art Generation with Probabilistic Random Walk Deviation from Style Norms" has been accepted by ICCC 2022!
+* 2022.04.
+Short paper "Language-Guided Imaginative Walks: Generative Random Walk Deviation Loss for Unseen Class Recognition using Text" has been accepted by [CVPR22 L3D-IVU Workshop](https://sites.google.com/view/l3d-ivu/overview?authuser=0)!
 * <span style="color:red">New!!</span> 2022.03.
 HGR-Net for large-scale zero-shot learning is available on [arXiv](https://arxiv.org/abs/2203.01386)
 * 2022.03.
 Our paper [VisualGPT](https://arxiv.org/abs/2102.10407) is accepted by CVPR22! [code](https://github.com/Vision-CAIR/VisualGPT) has been released.
-* 2022.01-04.
-Reviewer for ECCV22, CVPR22, ICML22, IJCV.
+* 2022.01-05.
+Reviewer for ECCV22, CVPR22, ICML22, IJCV, TIP.
 * 2022.02.
 Teaching Assistant for CS283: Deep Generative Modeling.
 * <span style="color:red">New!!</span> 2021.12.
 DACZSL is available on [arXiv](https://arxiv.org/abs/2112.12989).
 * **2021.12.
 Glad to be a PhD student at Optimization and Machine Learning Lab led by Prof. [Peter Richtárik](https://richtarik.org/)!**